In a nutshell, you have three options for getting from Bangkok to Chiang Mai: bus, train, or flight.

 There is another option: If your itinerary allows a slowdown, train travel always provides a more memorable experience and reduces your environmental footprint.

 With lots of competition, airfare for flights from Bangkok to Chiang Mai (airport code: CNX) is very affordable.
-The budget carriers offer a limited number of "promo" fares sometimes as cheap as US $25.
+The budget carriers offer a limited number of "promo" fares.
 These types of tickets usually don't include luggage fees or any perks beyond a seatbelt.

 Although tickets will probably still be available the day before the flight, booking at least a week or two ahead might score a better deal if you plan to check bags.